Docker Test Harness#

 Key fields:

-command: ["/opt/nvim-harness/smoke.sh", "<target_os>", "<nvim_profile>"]runs the smoke script for the selected OS and Neovim profile.environment.CC: gcckeeps parser/tool compilation available during checks.TERM/COLORTERMset a stable terminal baseline for Neovim runtime.
+command: ["/opt/nvim-harness/smoke.sh", "<target_os>", "<nvim_profile>"]runs the smoke script for the selected OS and Neovim profile.environment.CC: gcckeeps parser/tool compilation available during checks.TERM/COLORTERMstay fixed so smoke runs use a stable terminal baseline.

 This service is designed to fail fast in CI-like local checks.